xp44mm/Notebook/Compilers/Finite Automata.md

 3. lastpos(n) is the set of positions in the subtree rooted at n that correspond to the last symbol of at least one string in the language of the subexpression rooted at n.

-4. followpos(p), for a position p, is the set of positions q in the entire syntax tree such that there is some string x = a1 a2 ... an in L ( ( r ) #) such that for some i, there is a way to explain the membership of x in L ( ( r ) #) by matching a_i_ to position p of the syntax tree and a_i+1_ to position q.
+4. followpos(p), for a position p, is the set of positions q in the entire syntax tree such that there is some string x = a1 a2 ... an in L ( ( r ) #) such that for some i, there is a way to explain the membership of x in L ( ( r ) #) by matching a~i~ to position p of the syntax tree and a~i~+1_ to position q.

-Example 3.33 : Consider the cat-node n in Fig. 3.56 that corresponds to the expression `(a|b)*a`.
+**Example 3.33:** Consider the cat-node n in Fig. 3.56 that corresponds to the expression `(a|b)*a`.
 We claim nullable(n) is false, since this node generates all strings of a's and b's ending in an a; it does not generate ε.
 On the other hand, the star-node below it is nullable; it generates ε along with all other strings of a's and b's.

 firstpos(n) = {1, 2, 3}.
 In a typical generated string like aa, the first position of the string corresponds to position 1 of the tree, and in a string like ba, the first position of the string comes from position 2 of the tree.
 However, when the string generated by the expression of node n is just a, then this a comes from position 3.